Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Theoretical Investigation

-We first prove an auxiliary lemma that bounds the teacher‐risk aug between train and test distribution under the cross-entropy loss. \begin{lemma} Let $\ell$ be the cross-entropy loss.
-If $\mathcal{Q}$ and $\textbf{t}$ fulfill the assumptions from Proposition \ref{prop:1}, then
+\end{restatable} We first prove an auxiliary lemma that bounds the teacher‐risk between train and augmentation distribution under the cross-entropy loss. \begin{lemma} Let $\ell$ be the cross-entropy loss.
+If $\mathcal{Q}$ and $\textbf{t}$ satisfy the assumptions from Proposition~\ref{prop:1}, then

 \end{lemma}